ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

   }
 ```

-On the IG instance filesystem, create the directory path configured in the directory field.
+On the IG instance filesystem, create the directory path configured in the directory field and add the needed secrets.

 ### 3.2.
 Routes